Mobile Processor Benchmarks – Antutu and GeekBenchMark Comparison

 Let’s get started with a High-end processor:

-Top of the line flagship processors that you will find in Android or iOS phones offering blazing fast performance.
+Top-of-the-line flagship processors that you will find in Android or iOS phones offer blazing fast performance.

 Apple makes custom processors for the iPhones and is based on the ARM architecture.
 They use bigger caches and are expensive made from cutting edge manufacturing process that is usually a cycle ahead of the Snapdragon or Exynos processors.

-Ranking of Mid-End Processors according to their Geekbench score(Single-core):
+Ranking of Mid-Range Processors according to their Geekbench score(Single-core):

 - Apple A14 – 1602

 - Apple A13 – 1355

 Apple A15 leads the charts when it comes to Single-Core performance.
 Even the A14/A13 used in the older iPhones are ahead of all other processors.

 Samsung Exynos and SD 888 are very close together, whereas Huawei needs to do some catching to get into the same league as the biggies.